2024-2025 Annual Theme – Alternative Models

 The Black Birthing Crisis: Why Understanding Slavery & Gynecology Helps Us All

 For decades, the United States has been the most dangerous high-income earning nation for pregnant Black women and birthing people.
 The current birthing crisis didn’t originate in a vacuum.
 With roots in colonial America, medical doctors and surgeons exceptionalized Black women’s medical experiences and lives throughout slavery and Jim Crow.
 Cooper Owens will present on the layered history of American slavery, the birth of gynecology, and the current U.S. birthing crisis offering insights and possible solutions to end this state of emergency.
+A book sale and signing will follow the presentation.

 The program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the departments of Africana studies, history, women’s, gender & sexuality studies and the Women’s & Gender Resource Center.
 This program was initiated by the Clarke Forum’s student project managers.
 It is also part of the Clarke Forum’s annual theme, Alternative Models.